 Using Social Analytics to Enhance Direct Mail

 While social media can amplify a company’s messaging and introduce it to a new audience, it can also gather customer data useful for building a successful marketing strategy.
 By studying social media analytics, companies can better understand their audiences and, in turn, use that information to create a more refined direct mail campaign.
 How?
-Looking at demographics, topics of interest, and click-through data, marketers can create more comprehensive audience segments.
-This allows them to better target their customer base using direct mail.2 Knowing what content and imagery performs best on social media can help inform marketers’ messaging and imagery choices on physical mailers.3 Leveraging this information can also help companies send the right message to the right consumer at the right time.
+Looking at demographics, topics of interest and click-through data, marketers can create more comprehensive audience segments.
+This allows them to better target their customer base using direct mail.
+Knowing what content and imagery perform best on social media can help inform marketers’ messaging and imagery choices on physical mailers.
+Leveraging this information can also help companies send the right message to the right consumer at the right time.

 The Strategic Possibilities